Pylons/pyramid/docs/narr/hooks.rst

 (first-to-most-recently-added).
 All response callbacks are called *after* the :class:`pyramid.events.NewResponse` event is sent.
 Errors raised by response callbacks are not handled specially.
-They will be propagated to the caller of the :mod:`pyramid` router application.
+They will be propagated to the caller of the :app:`Pyramid` router application.

 A response callback has a lifetime of a *single* request.
 If you want a response callback to happen as the result of *every* request, you must